 A valuation allowance has been provided for those deferred tax assets for which, in the opinion of management, it is more-likely-than-not that the deferred tax assets will not be realized.
 At December 31, 2011, the deferred tax valuation allowance primarily represents amounts for foreign tax loss carryforwards and certain U.S. state and local tax loss carryforwards.
 The deferred tax valuation allowance increased by \$7.0 million during 2011 and decreased by \$301.3 million during 2010.
-The increase in the deferred tax valuation allowance during 2011 was primarily driven by certain state and local tax loss carryforwards in the U.S., partially offset by the reduction of the valuation allowance with respect to the deferred tax assets for certain jurisdictions outside the U.S., as noted above.
-The primary driver of the decrease in the deferred tax valuation allowance during 2010 was the reduction of the valuation allowance with respect to the deferred tax assets in the U.S., as noted above.
+The increase in the deferred tax valuation allowance during 2011 was primarily driven by certain state and local tax loss carryforwards in the U.S., partially offset by the reduction of the valuation allowance with respect to the deferred tax valuation allowance during 2010 was the reduction of the valuation allowance with respect to the deferred tax valuation allowance during 2010 was the reduction of the valuation allowance with respect to the deferred tax assets in the U.S., as noted above.